Ak79p/asl_trm/README.md

 This project uses the ASL-Citizen dataset created by Microsoft.
 It includes:

-- Thousands of sign language videos
+- 83,339 sign language videos
 - Gloss annotations for each video
 - Multiple signers and variations
 - Rich vocabulary suitable for real-world ASL tasks